yii2tech/selfupdate/README.md

  - apply remote VCS changes
  - update 'vendor' directory via Composer
  - clear application cache and temporary directories
- - perform additional actions like applying database migrations
+ - perform additional actions, like applying database migrations
- - link web server web directories to the project web directories once update is complete
+ - link web server web directories to the project web directories, once update is complete
  - notify developer(s) about update result via email

 > Note: this solution is very basic and may not suite for the complex project update workflow.
 You may consider usage of more sophisticated tools like [Phing](https://www.phing.info/).
-This extension may be used as a part of such solution.
+However, this extension may be used as a part of such solution.

 For license information check the [LICENSE](LICENSE.md)-file.